The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Introduction

 In this paper, we study transfer learning between two linear regression tasks where the transferred parameters from the source task are utilized for the learning of the target task's parameters.
 Specifically, we formulate the target task as a linear regression problem that includes regularization on the distance between the transferred source parameters (that were already learned) and the to-be-learned parameters of the target task.
-One can also perceive the transfer learning approach in this paper as transferring parameters from the source task and adjusting them to the training data of the target task --- and for relatively similar source and target tasks the adjustment of parameters is modest and can be interpreted as a \textit{fine tuning} mechanism.
-The settings and analytical techniques in this paper significantly differ from those in previous studies on transfer learning.
+One can also perceive the transfer learning approach in this paper as transferring parameters from the source task and adjusting them to the training data of the target task; for relatively similar source and target tasks the adjustment of parameters is modest and can be interpreted as a \textit{fine tuning} mechanism.
+The settings and analytical techniques in this paper significantly differ from those in previous studies on transfer learning. \daniel{perhaps we should contrast with specific works?}\ydarnew{can't the contrast be implied from the text of the previous paragraph and this one? if you suggest to simply add the references \cite{lampinen2018analytic,dar2020double,dhifallah2021phase,gerace2021probing,obst2021transfer} then it's possible, although it can be also implied from the text}

 We examine target and source tasks that have a noisy linear relation between their true parameter vectors.
-Namely, the true parameter vector of the source task is the true parameter vector of the target task that is processed by a linear operator and then immersed in additive white Gaussian noise.
-Our approach to transfer learning assumes knowledge of the statistical relation between the tasks; i.e., the linear operator and noise level involved in the task relation model are known and utilized in the examined solutions.
+Namely, the true parameter vector of the source task is a linear transformation of the true parameter vector of the target task plus additive white Gaussian noise.
+We study our transfer learning approach under two different assumptions: \begin{itemize} \item For a \textit{partial} knowledge of the statistical relation between the tasks: (i) we consider the utilization of the linear transformation in a well-specified form, but also in a misspecified form where only part of the linear transformation is known; (ii) the second-order statistics of the task-relation noise is known but not the specific realization of the noise vector. \item For an \textit{unknown} relation between the tasks.
+Specifically, we consider a setting where one does not know the linear transformation in the task relation, and therefore assumes it is the identity operator. \end{itemize}

 Our transfer learning approach includes a regularization coefficient that determines the importance of the source parameters in the learning of the target parameters.
-We characterize the optimally tuned version of our transfer learning approach and study its generalization performance from analytical and empirical perspectives.
+We consider the optimally tuned version of our transfer learning approach and study its generalization performance from analytical and empirical perspectives.